 The Tokugawa Art Museum, Aichi -

-Writing Box with Woodcutter in Maki-e
+Writing Box with Pontoon Bridge in Maki-e

 Attributed to Hon’ami Kōetsu